gerph/riscos-presenter/rougol/speaker-notes.md

 # JFPatch-as-a-Service
 ## What can you build with the service?
 (3)

-A very simple Perl program.
+This is a very simple Perl program.
 There's no returned binary from this, because we just printed a message.

 You can see the 'Hello world' message in the build output.